opencivicdata/docs.opencivicdata.org/proposals/drafts/documents.rst

     note
         **optional**
-        A note about the origin of the summary, such as "Republican Caucus Summary" or "Library of Congress Summary"
+        A note about the origin of the summary, such as "Clerk Staff Summary"

 other_titles
     A list of objects representing alternate titles for the document.